Sdaas/clojure-learn/README.md

 * Support for debug printing

 ### bigint
+* SUBTRACT works only for +ve numbers and where v1 > v2
-* Add support for negative numbers
+* no support for MULT, DIV, or MOD